0xM1cx/Obsidian-Notes/General-I.T/Operating-Systems/Intro-to-OS.md

 ## Storage Structure
 ![[7.png]]
-- **Registers** -> These are the smallest storage structure.
+- **Registers**.
+These are the smallest storage structure.
 These are a small set of data holding places that are part of the processor.
 They can hold instructions, storage address,  or other small data like bit sequences.
-- **Cache** ->
+- **Cache**.
+This is a temporary memory, this is used to store commonly used data for faster processing in the future.
+- **Main Memory**.
+This the Random-Access Memory.
+This is where processes are stored temporarily for execution when you execute them.
+### Volatile vs Non-Volatile
+- **Volatile** - It means that it loses its content when power is removed, examples of this are RAM, Cache, Registers.
+- **Non-Volatile** -  It means that even if the there is no power it still retains its contents.
+Examples of this are Secondary Storage like hard disks, external storage like external HDD, DVD, flash drive.
 ![[8.png]]

 ![[9.png]]